-Candidates may normally only enter for the FRCPath Part 2 examination when they have successfully completed the FRCPath Part 1 examination.
+Candidates may usually only enter for the FRCPath Part 2 examination when they have successfully completed the FRCPath Part 1 examination.

 In those specialties that require a written FRCPath Part 2 submission - with the exception of Forensic Pathology where candidates should refer to their specialty regulations - candidates can submit a project proposal for this at any time after applying for the FRCPath Part 1.
-Candidates whose first application to sit the FRCPath Part 2 practical and oral is after Autumn 2019 will not be permitted to sit the practical and oral until they have submitted their project proposal.
+Candidates in specialties with a written option will not be permitted to sit the practical and oral until they have submitted their project proposal.
 Proposals must be submitted before the closing deadline for the examination session in which the candidate wishes to sit.
 Candidates should consult the relevant specialty regulations for further information about the timing of the written component in relation to the practical and oral Part 2 examinations.

-Candidates who have unsuccessfully attempted the FRCPath Part 2 examination four times or more will not be permitted to re-enter the examination without permission of Council.
-Application for further attempts will only be permitted under exceptional circumstances and with permission of Council in accordance with the College's Mitigating Circumstances Policy.
+Candidates are normally only permitted four attempts at each of the FRCPath Part 1, Certificate and Diploma examinations.
+Application for additional attempts will only be permitted under exceptional circumstances and with permission of Council in accordance with the College's Additional Attempts Guidance for Candidates and Supervisors.
+Candidates will not be permitted more than six (i.e. two additional) attempts at Part 1.
 More information about this policy is available on the College website.